wilsonsiaw/alx-system_engineering-devops/0x01-shell_permissions/README.md

    To change the owner of the file use the **chown** command in the terminal The 3-new_owner file in the repository takes this command and turns it into an executable script.

+5. **A script that create an empty file named hello:**
+   To create an empty file, use the **touch** command in the terminal.
+   The 4-empty file in the repository takes this command and turns it into an executable script.